-Unit name Clowning Unit description Students explore the techniques, purpose and history of clowning and mime.
+000.02 0012.00 Unit name Clowning Unit description Students explore the techniques, purpose and history of clowning and mime.
 Throughout the unit students will interpret and analyse a clowning performance and, devise their own clowning performance where they will manipulate the elements of drama, and clowning conventions.
-Assessment Student devised performance, Exam & Written Response
+Assessment Developing practice and skills Making and creating

-^{}All Drama students will have the opportunity to attend excursions, workshops and perform on the annual Arts Night.
+All Dance students will have the opportunity to attend excursions and perform at the annual Dance Drama Night (Semester 1) and Arts Night (Semester 2).